 4. Go Market Hopping Around the City

-I never knew how many different markets Amsterdam offered until my most recent visit.
+I never knew how many markets Amsterdam offered until my most recent visit.
 I was amazed.
-Like antiques, you can find some amazing modern and old art as well as great produce, cheese.
+Like antiques, you can find some amazing modern and old art as well as great produce, and cheese.

 It’s a great way to meet the locals while bringing back some unique, prized possessions that come with a story.
 These are some of the best markets in Amsterdam, including Albert Cuyp Market, Nieuwmarkt, Waterlooplein Market, and Westerstraat Market.

-5. Unwind at the Beach – Take a Trip to Bloemendaal
+5. Unwind at the Beach – Take a Trip to Bloemendaal or Zandvoort aan Zee

 This is obviously weather contingent.
-The Netherlands has some of the most unpredictable weather out there, so you will likely need to make a judgment call during your trip there.
+The Netherlands has some of the most unpredictable weather, so you will likely need to make a judgment call during your trip there.
 If you get some certainty that the weather will be sunny and pleasant, then Bloemendaal can be a nice getaway to see a new perspective on Holland.

 If you like to unwind during the day and experience nightlife at night, Bloemendaal has both.
-A handful of restaurants and bars that live concerts or sunset sessions that can picturesque views while dancing the night away.
+A handful of restaurants and bars offer live concerts or sunset sessions that can provide picturesque views while dancing the night away.

 6. Dine at Historic, Charming Dutch Restaurants